Quick Red Salsa

 - Food Processor (I like an old-school Cuisinart)

 - 2 cloves garlic, peeled

-- Juice from 1/2 a lime
+- Juice from ½ a lime

 - Salt to taste

-*About the only way to mess up this recipe is to add too much onion, or to over-process the onion.
+- About the only way to mess up this recipe is to add too much onion, or to over-process the onion.
 Too much onion will overpower the rest of the ingredients – you want some bite from the onion, but don’t over do it.
 If you over-process the onion, you get onion water, which doesn’t taste that good.
 Make sure you chop the onion with one second pulses, and not by just running the processor!

-*The salsa tastes best if it rests for a half an hour for the flavors to mingle.
+- Salsa tastes best if it rests for a half an hour for the flavors to mingle.
 It will keep for about a 4 days in the refrigerator.